For full information about the works mentioned here, see the works pages or follow the links from the titles in the text.

 Then, around 1990, came the first of a long line of Macs.
 Apart from recording, this gave me the power to produce scores digitally for the first time, which was a huge improvement over my hand-written efforts (although I had been complimented on those), and I’ve been a staunch user of Finale ever since.
 In 1992–3 I developed NotaFile, an equivalent of the standard MIDI file for transferring music notation between different software packages.
 It wasn’t taken up, but I’ve included it here as a historical curiosity.

 Since then, as computing power has steadily increased, so has the quality of affordable software instruments, and therefore the ability to make decent recordings.
 I now feel I can make recordings that are fit for public consumption, so I am working through the pieces that are unperformed, have only received inaccurate performances, have been performed but not recorded, or have been both performed and recorded but where I do not have permission to air the recordings publicly.
-You’ll find my MIDI recordings (and one ‘real’ one as well as a few bits of others) on the pages for the works concerned, and on the listen page, with full details of the software used.
+You’ll find my MIDI recordings (and one ‘real’ one as well as a few bits of others) on the pages for the works concerned, and on the listen page, with full details of the software used — my DAW of choice these days being MOTU Digital Performer.

-A couple of years ago I saw a friend playing in a covers band in a local bar and thought ‘That would be fun’.
+A few years ago I saw a friend playing in a covers band in a local bar and thought it looked like fun.
 So I dug my trusty Guild B301F fretless bass out of the cupboard… and discovered it had gone mouldy!
 And the electronics didn’t work.
 (It had spent several years in its case in a corner I didn’t realise was damp.)
 So I had it cleaned up and refurbished and got practising.

 I looked from time to time at the Bass Player Wanted ads in Gumtree, hoping to find something where age didn’t matter and that might be relatively undemanding.
 I auditioned for a band doing ‘classic rock’, but that didn’t work out, at which I was quite relieved.
 Then in spring 2015 I was scanning the ads again and the name Zappa leaped out at me.
 Hmm, a Zappa tribute or covers band? — that would definitely be fun, and not without its challenges.
 But no, this was original material, with Zappa cited among various influences including King Crimson, Grateful Dead, Mahavishnu Orchestra… and Bartók, Messiaen, Stravinsky… This was definitely something to investigate.